What Is Marketing? A Better Definition (and Why It Matters)

 Marketing builds memory before it drives action:

-Another misconception is that marketing’s job is to drive immediate sales.
-But most decisions, especially in B2B or high-consideration categories, don’t happen in a single moment.
-People don’t buy when we want them to—they buy when they’re ready.
+One of the most persistent misconceptions — even among marketers — is that marketing's primary job is to drive immediate action.
+But most decisions, especially in B2B or high-consideration categories, don't happen in a single moment.
+Buyers don't act when we want them to.
+They act when they're ready.

 That’s why effective marketing works on two levels: